karlcridland/karlcridland/README.md

 Hi, I’m @karlcridland

-I'm currently studying at the University of Essex, my main focus for programming is mobile/web development where I'm creating a range of applications and websites.
+Graduate 1st Class Honours from the University of Essex in Computer Science. 📚

+Currently working at Zappar as a Mobile App Developer. 🧑🏻‍💻

 <!---